garrett-he/weighbridge-simulator/README.md

    ...
    ```

-3. Run `wb-simulator` to start simulation:
+2. Run `wb-simulator` to start simulation:

     ```
-    wb-simulator --data-file FILE --port /dev/pts/N
+    wb-simulator --data-file FILE
     ```

-Then you can receive the weight values from another port in **raw** data format.
+Then you can receive the weight values from the created port `/dev/pts/N` in *
+*raw** data format.

 > `weighbridge-simulator` will convert the input data into **raw**
 > weighbridge format before sending it to a serial port, like: